 If you have Medicare Part B, the premium will be automatically deducted from your Social Security check.
 You do have the option to turn down Medicare Part B, but you should only consider turning Part B down if you already have group coverage from your employer or your spouse’s employer.
-Otherwise, you’ll have a premium penalty when you’ll sign up for Part B later, and you may have a gap in your coverage.
+Otherwise, you’ll have a premium penalty when you sign up for Part B later, and you may have a gap in your coverage.

-Think about enrolling in a Medicare Supplement Plan (Medigap), which covers Original Medicare out-of-pocket costs, or gaps such as:
+Alternatively, you may enroll in a Medicare Supplement Plan (Medigap), which covers Original Medicare out-of-pocket costs, or gaps such as: